So… I actually had a blog before this one…

 Making it keyword rich will also instantly let people know what your site is about.

-If you believe in the law of attraction, which I blog about, you’ll know that resistance can keep things from happening.
+If you believe in something called the Law of Attraction, which I blog about, you’ll know that resistance can keep things from happening.
 And so this brings me onto my next point…

 I manifested my domain name by imagining that I already had the perfect domain name for my blog.

-After almost two months of deliberation and even going through two previous domain names as above, basicallywonderful.com came about after just a couple of days after that visualization!
+And after almost two months of deliberation and even ditching my first domain name as above, basicallywonderful.com came about after just a couple of days after that visualization!

 Don’t Give up and Don’t Stress